How old was David when he killed Goliath?

 But relax, it’s not that mixed up!

-However, when David killed Goliath (see 1 Samuel 17) he was taken to Saul and Abner the commander of the army and neither of them knew him.
-David then gave proof of his experience in fighting by saying that he had dealt with lions and bears.
+However, when David was taken to Saul and Abner the commander of the army after he killed Goliath (see 1 Samuel 17), neither of them knew him.
+Not only that, but the proof David gave of his experience in fighting described fighting lions and bears, not men.

 The simplest explanation of these apparent anachronisms is that the events in chapter 17 happened before those in the last section of chapter 16.